 The VPCC is supported by a Patient and Family Advisory Committee who inform and advise on VPCC research programs using the expertise they’ve developed through lived experience of paediatric cancer.
 These stories are just some of the experiences of the patients and families who are supporting the VPCC with their time and effort.

-Elias was diagnosed with rhabdomyosarcoma in his bladder at just 16 months old.
+Elias was diagnosed with rhabdomyosarcoma in his prostate at just 14 months old.
 It started with what his mum Nelly suspected on Monday was a simple bladder infection, but he got sicker and then Nelly found a lump on Thursday when she was changing his nappy.
-On Sunday, Elias was diagnosed and he started chemo the very next day.
+On Sunday, Eli was diagnosed and he started chemo the very next day.

 Because of the location of the tumours, Elias he was faced with radiation at Peter Mac that could have destroyed his pelvis and everything in that area.
 Nelly and Elias went to Westmead in Sydney where they could get more targeted radiation via surgically placed rods.
 Westmead is the only place in Australia that offered that service in 2018.